-103.1 General.
-The submittal documents shall be in accordance with IBC Section 107 - Submittal Documents and the construction documents shall meet the following requirements:
+103.1 General requirements.
+The submittal documents shall be in accordance with IBC Section 107 - Submittal Documents or IRC Sections R105.3 and R106 where applicable, and the construction documents shall meet the following requirements:

-- 1. The construction documents shall comply with the requirements of AHJ regarding off-site components.
-A state-wide Modular Buildings Program shall advise where separation of off-site components from site-built components in a set of construction documents are required. - 2.
+- 1. The construction documents shall comply with the requirements of the AHJ regarding off-site components.
+The_AHJ responsible for approval of submittal documents shall determine where separation of off-site components from site-built components in a set of construction documents is required. - 2.
 Appropriate delineation of off-site and site-built components shall be achieved.
 Graphical representations on drawing sheets shall clearly distinguish the off-site components from the site-built components. - 3.
-A Key Plan for off-site components shall be provided; all off-site components delivered to the site shall be identified with unique numbers.
-Proposed location(s) of crane(s) shall be provided on the Key Plan. - 4.
-A construction sequencing plan for off-site components shall be provided. - 5.
-Mate lines shall be identified, using a manner consistent to that used for column grid lines. - 6.
-Specifications for off-site components shall be provided. - 7.
-Shop drawings shall be approved by the registered design professional. - 8.
-Documents shall be reviewed by any third party or special inspectors against submitted permit drawings.
+Where required by the AHJ for projects having multiple off-site volumetric units and/or panels, a Key Plan for off-site components shall be provided, and all such off-site components delivered to the site shall be identified with unique numbers. - 4.
+Where required, mate lines shall be identified. - 5.
+Specifications for off-site components shall be provided.

-103.2 Non-site-specific buildings.
+103.2 Additional requirements for non-site-specific buildings.
 A non-site-specific building shall be identified as not having an available address on construction documents.
 The construction documents for non-site-specific buildings shall meet with the requirements of AHJ.

-103.3 Construction documents for panelized systems.
+103.3 Additional requirements for construction documents for panelized systems.
 The construction documents for panel systems shall include: